rizvancodes/cs50/project/README.md

 The dip contains 8 units
 The extdip contains 13 units

-A jquery script at the bottom of the page is used to
+A jquery script at the bottom of the page is used to prepopulate the dropdown

 ## static